Gatecoders/agentic_caller/README.md

    - Google Cloud TTS integration
    - Amazon Polly integration
    - Audio format conversion and streaming
+   - You could also use open source TTS models like XTTS which provide option of modified voice using short clip.

 3. **Speech_to_text**: Manages conversation flow
    - Handles WebSocket connections